 Skip to main content

-Regulations: Instruction 7 for the application of signs, indices or modules in Personal Income Tax of Annex II Order HFP /1335/2021, of December 1 ( BOE of December 2).
+Regulations: Instruction 7 for the application of signs, indexes or modules in the IRPF of Annex II Order HFP /1335/2021, of December 1 ( BOE of December 2).

-The Order that develops the objective estimation method establishes a series of rules that the taxpayer must apply to calculate the average of the signs, indices or modules relating to the entire period in which there are carried out the activity during said calendar year for the calculation of the corresponding net income, when any of the following circumstances occur during the year:
+The Order that develops the objective estimation method establishes a series of rules that the taxpayer must apply to calculate the average of the signs, indexes or modules relating to the entire period in which the activity has been carried out during said calendar year for the calculation of the corresponding net income, when any of the following circumstances occur during the year:

 • Start of activity after January 1 of the calendar year.